-All the restricted shares granted under the Amended Plan (vested or unvested) participate in dividends issued to common shareholders, if any.
+All the restricted shares granted under the Equity Incentive Plan (vested or unvested) participate in dividends issued to common shareholders, if any.

-Phantom Stock Units
+Director Phantom Stock Units

-Phantom stock units ("PSUs") are primarily granted to the members of the Board of Directors as part of their overall compensation.
-These PSUs are paid via unrestricted stock grants to each director upon their departure from the Board of Directors.
+Director phantom stock units ("Director PSUs") are primarily granted to the members of the Board of Directors as part of their overall compensation.
+These Director PSUs are paid via unrestricted stock grants to each director upon their departure from the Board of Directors.
 We record compensation expense for the full value of the grant on the date of grant.
-For the years ended September 30, 2018, 2017 and 2016, we recognized \$189, \$167, and \$136, respectively, in compensation expense related to these grants.
+For the years ended September 30, 2019, 2018, and 2017, we recognized \$300, \$189, and \$167, respectively, in compensation expense related to these grants.
+At September 30, 2019, the Company had an aggregate of 210,386 Director PSUs outstanding.

-Performance Based Phantom Stock Units
+Employee Phantom Stock Units